-Google have a feature to share documents through shareable links.
-That is, you can generate a unique link for your documents and share it.
-The person with that link will have access to your documents.
-Its moreover similar to Youtube’s unlisted video feature.
+Generally, Google have a feature to share documents through “shareable links“.
+Which means you can generate an unique link for your project or document and share it.
+The person with that link will have access (view or modify) to your documents .

 I guessed there must be similar bugs in some other Google products.
 As Google had same sharing feature in several other sites.
 So I decided to try this issue in some other endpoints.
 How can anyone miss Youtube when thinking about shareable URL (Unlisted videos).
 So I decided to give a try on Youtube.
 I just tried to comment a link on a youtube video and then click on it.
 But there is something called Youtube redirector 😦 It will initially redirect the our URL to another URL which looks like: https://www.youtube.com/redirect?q=http%3A%2F%2Fevil.com.
 Due to this the referer header will always have the value as : “https://www.youtube.com/redirect”.
 So I decided to get back and watch some CTF videos.
 In my Youtube home page I noticed something called Youtube Gaming.
 When I clicked on it, I got redirected to another subdomain called https://gaming.youtube.com.
 As it is another subdomain I decided to give a try for the same bug here